typelevel/cats-effect/docs/faq.md

 }
 ```

-The above `program` creates a new HTTP client (with associated connection pooling and other production configurations), then *in parallel* iterates over the list of names, constructs a search URL for each name, runs an HTTP `GET` on that URL, "parses" the contents using a naive regular expression extracting the count of persons who have that given name, producing the results of the whole process as a `List[(String, Int)]`.
+The above `program` creates a new HTTP client (with associated connection pooling and other production configurations), then *in parallel* iterates over the list of names, constructs a search URL for each name, runs an HTTP `GET` on that URL, "parses" the contents using a naive regular expression extracting the count of persons who have that given name, and produces the results of the whole process as a `List[(String, Int)]`.
 Then, given this list of `counts`, we *sequentially* iterate over the results and print out each tuple.
 Finally, we fully clean up the client resources (e.g. closing the connection pool).
 If any of the HTTP `GET`s produces an error, all resources will be closed and the remaining connections will be safely terminated.

 In general, any time you have a problem where you have a collection, `Struct[A]` and an *effectful* function `A => IO[B]` and your goal is to get an `IO[Struct[B]]`, the answer is going to be `traverse`.
 This works for almost any definition of `Struct` that you can think of!
 For example, you can do this for `Option[A]` as well.
 You can even enable this functionality for custom structures by defining an instance of the [`Traverse` typeclass](https://typelevel.org/cats/typeclasses/traverse.html) for your custom datatype (hint: most classes or algebras which have a shape like `Struct[A]` where they *contain a value of type `A`* can easily implement `Traverse`).